 Wellington prides itself on its craft beers, cocktail bars and comedy entertainment.
 But don’t worry, there are some affordable places for a pint too, just check out: 5 Awesome Bars in Wellington.

 New Zealand birds!
 So many New Zealand birds!
-For NZ$19.50 take a stroll though the sanctuary and exhibition, which is home to native birds and the tuatara lizard – the only living ancestor from the dinosaur age.
+For NZ$19.50 take a stroll through the sanctuary and exhibition, which is home to native birds and the tuatara lizard – the only living ancestor from the dinosaur age.
 Learn more about Zealandia here.

 9. walk along the waterfront